 Termination at Option of Registrar.
 Registrar may terminate this Agreement at any time by giving DHH thirty (30) days’ notice of termination.

 Termination Upon Loss of Registrar's Accreditation.
-This Agreement shall terminate immediately in the event Registrar's accreditation for the DHH Supported TLDs by ICANN, or its successor, is terminated or expires without renewal.
+This Agreement shall terminate immediately in the event Registrar's accreditation for the TLD by ICANN, or its successor, is terminated or expires without renewal.

 Termination in the Event that Successor Registry Operator is Named.
 This Agreement shall terminate in the event ICANN designates another entity to serve as the Registry Operator for the TLD.